NetLogo/Goo-Extension/README.md

 ## Building

-Use the NETLOGO environment variable to tell the Makefile which NetLogo.jar to compile against.
-For example:
+Use the NETLOGO environment variable to point to your NetLogo directory (containing NetLogo.jar) and SCALA_HOME to point to your Scala 2.8.1 installation:

-    NETLOGO=/Applications/NetLogo\\\ 5.0beta2 make
+    NETLOGO=/Applications/NetLogo\\\ 5.0beta2 SCALA_HOME=/usr/local/scala-2.8.1.final make

 If compilation succeeds, `goo.jar` will be created.